 After taking the drug for a period of time, severe psychological disturbances can occur.
 Paradoxically, these side effects are some of the same ones for which it was prescribed in the first place.

-Diazepam addiction is not a pretty experience.
-Many people who are legitimately prescribed the drug do not even realize they are addicted until it is too late.
+Diazepam addiction can develop rapidly.
+Many people who are legitimately prescribed the drug do not even realise they are addicted until it is too late.